 Animal research plays a vital role in our understanding of etiopathogenesis as well as therapeutic target identification, validation, and safety.
 Rodent models are especially critical to the drug discovery and research process, due to their fast rate of reproduction and ageing, they allow high-throughput screening.

-In addition, our deeper understanding of genetics has led to the establishment of rodent models that more accurately recapitulate human conditions, thereby increasing the translatability of this pre-clinical research to the human condition.
+In addition, our deeper understanding of genetics has led to the establishment of rodent models that more accurately recapitulate human conditions, thereby increasing the in vivo testing benefits of translatability of this pre-clinical research to the human condition.
 As a result of this extensive research, therapeutics that make it to human clinical trials do so with higher efficacy, tolerability, and a lower adverse side effect profile.
 Taken together, researchers can reduce the pursuit of false leads and can more quickly determine if a therapeutic is effective.

 Animal research has provided myriad advances to our understanding of basic biology, etiopathology, and disease progression.
 Many of the treatments and vaccines that humans benefit from today would be impossible without animal research.